D23: Ms Marvel, She-Hulk, Moon Knight coming to Disney+

-Fans associate superhero Ms. Marvel with Carol Danvers but in the comics, Khan took on the mantle after debuting with the 2013 issue.
+Fans associate superhero Ms. Marvel with Carol Danvers but in the comics, Khan took on the mantle after debuting in a 2013 issue.
 Khan is also inspired by Carol Danvers, who has now become Captain Marvel and portrayed by Brie Larson in the Marvel Cinematic Universe (MCU).

 "Kamala Khan, Muslim Pakistani teenager from Jersey City, is coming to MCU.
 You will meet her in her Disney+ series and then you will see her in our films.
 It's incredibly exciting for us," Feige announced at D23.